Recycling & Refuse • (559) 324-2604

 Recycling and Refuse

 Please reference the Toter Info page to see what items are allowed in each toter.

 The City of Clovis employs the “single stream” method of recycling in which all recyclable material (other than green waste) goes into the blue Recycling toter.

 Recycling and greenwaste collection in the City of Clovis is provided by a contract service with Republic Services.
-If you have problems with your recycling or greenwaste collection service, please contact them directly at (559) 275-1551.
-If they cannot resolve your problem, please contact the City’s Solid Waste Division at (559) 324-2604.
+If you have problems with your recycling or greenwaste collection service, or if you need repairs/replacements to any of your trash containers, please contact the City’s Solid Waste Division at (559) 324-2604.

 Batteries should not be placed inside any residential cart.
 Batteries may be placed in a ziplock bag (either in one individual bag per battery, or multiple batteries in a single bag with the ends of each battery taped) and the bag placed on top of the lid of the blue recycling container.
 Alternatively, batteries may be dropped off at a hazardous waste facility (see below).